umdevelopera/um-account-tabs/readme.txt

 This is a free extension created for the community.
 The Ultimate Member team does not provide any support for this extension.
 Open new issue in the GitHub repository if you face a problem: https://github.com/umdevelopera/um-account-tabs/issues

 == Changelog ==

+= 1.0.4: October 19, 2023 =

+* Fixed: Dropdown field in the embed profile form.

 = 1.0.3: September 5, 2023 =